 You are watching Walter White's death scene in "Breaking Bad" (oops--spoiler alert!) and it's driving you crazy--who did this song?
 Here's why vector-space modeling is better than Boolean logic when surfing for answers to life's most important questions.

-To try to make a techy subject more relatable, I used this premise in a web article I wrote for Cornell's Computer Information Sciences, which can be found here.
+To try to make a techy subject more relatable, I used this premise in a web article I wrote for Cornell's Computer Information Sciences.
+The edited version can be found here.
+A more technically detailed copy can be found in Digital Content/Articles.

 The United States Department of Energy